 Mika is not a riding horse, but has so much to offer us about trust and forgiveness.
 She is a gift.

-Skat is a 12 year old Quarter Horse gelding (neutered male).
+Ezekiel (Zeke) is a 13 year old Quarter Horse gelding (neutered male).
 He met Taylor in 2019 when his owner needed a safe place to allow him to retire.

-While most horses can be riding companions well into their late 20's, Skat has suffered under the ill treatment of a previous owner.
-A man who rode him did not have Skat's best interest in mind and caused some severe damage to Skat's spine.
+While most horses can be riding companions well into their late 20's, Zeke has suffered under the ill treatment of a previous owner.
+A man who rode him did not have Zeke's best interest in mind and caused some severe damage to Zeke's spine.

-Skat was rehabilitated by a friend of Taylors and spent a few years as a trail horse with a kind woman.
-This woman knew her time with Skat was nearing an end though and wanted to make sure he would be well cared for especially with his special spinal condition.
+Zeke was rehabilitated by a friend of Taylors and spent a few years as a trail horse with a kind woman.
+This woman knew her time with Zeke was nearing an end though and wanted to make sure he would be well cared for especially with his special spinal condition.

-Taylors friend introduced everyone and we knew Skat had found a new home.
+Taylors friend introduced everyone and we knew Zeke had found a new home.
 He is quite the man around here and has a very funny personality.